 Frequently stereotyped as “trailer trash,” mobile home parks are one of the most often misunderstood investments.
 However, they have unique strengths most businesses don’t have, including higher cash-flow, limited competition, and strong recession resistance.

-Those powerful strengths make them attractive as a business, so mobile home parks are no longer the hidden investment secret they once were.
+Those powerful strengths make them attractive as a business, so mobile home investments are no longer the hidden secret they once were.
 Well-known private equity firms are secretly buying parks at a voracious pace and are building large portfolios of these high-cash-flow investments.

 3 Key Characteristics of a “Perfect Business”